Yelfive/md-notes/Linux/SSH.md

 # SSH

-## Run a command remotely and then
+## Run a command remotely and then use a pseudo TTY

 ```bash
 ssh -tp port username@ip 'cd /path/to/directory'